light gray lines

 Its latest large-scale AI initiative, LLM Suite, is a set of generative AI tools that help the bank’s staff securely use large language models in their daily work.
 By 2024, more than 200,000 bank employees were using the platform, with key applications including:

 • Intelligent automation.
-Similar to OpenAI’s ChatGPT, the LLM Suite enables employees to automate time-consuming tasks, such as drafting emails and summarizing documents.
-It also serves as a virtual research assistant, providing quick and contextual answers on internal topics.
+LLM Suite enables employees to automate time-consuming tasks and serves as a virtual research assistant, delivering fast, context-specific answers to questions about internal systems.

 • Software development.
-The bank’s AI-powered coding assistant supports the bank’s 63,000 tech workforce (roughly 21% of its global staff).
-Since launch, it has boosted engineering productivity by up to 20%.
+The bank’s AI-powered coding assistant supports its 63,000-strong technology workforce and has increased engineering productivity by up to 20% since its launch.

 • Customer support.
 AI tools also help JPMorgan’s call center employees quickly retrieve service information, summarize call transcripts, and access key insights.